September 2023 saw the launch of Greater Manchester’s first annual Recoverist Month.

 “I would like to take this opportunity to thank all our partners including our commissioned artists as Recoverist Month would not be possible without them.
 Establishing an annual Recoverist Month has been a long-term ambition, now realised through our national portfolio funding from Arts Council England and support from the Greater Manchester Culture Fund, for which I wholeheartedly thank them and feel truly grateful.”

-Mayor of Greater Manchester, Andy Burnham, said: “It is great to see the launch of Recoverist Month in Greater Manchester and I am a strong believer that by using the arts we can successfully send a strong message to our communities that recovery is an achievable goal, as well as combat the stigma attached to addiction to drugs and alcohol.
+Mayor of Greater Manchester, Andy Burnham, said: “It is great to see the launch of Recoverist Month in Greater Manchester and I am a strong believer that by using the arts we can successfully send a strong message to our communities that recovery is a achievable goal, as well as combat the stigma attached to addiction to drugs and alcohol.

 “In Greater Manchester, we help to support and coordinate local authority commissioners to ensure high-quality drug and alcohol treatment provision.
 Support is available to all our residents at all stages of their recovery journey.
 Projects such as Recoverist Month can play a massive part in helping people to maintain their recovery, as well as support others who are still on a journey towards recovery.”